Updated December 6, 2024

 15. Soap leaves

 Travelling with soap leaves fills a need in situations demanding bar or liquid soap and there’s none available.
 These are so handy that a small case of 50 soap leaves has earned a permanent place in my purse and the comfort pack in my day bag.
-At travel stores, packs of 50 soap leaves cost almost $5.
+At travel stores, packs of 50 soap leaves can be expensive.
 Coleman soap sheets are available at my local dollar store for a little more than a dollar.

 16. Tablet towels